 Shannon Knapp, M.A.

 Shannon Knapp, M.A., is founder and president of both Horse Sense of the Carolinas, Inc., an internationally-recognized leader in the field of Equine Assisted Psychotherapy and Learning, and Executive Director of Heart of Horse Sense, a nonprofit dedicated to supporting professional Equine Assisted Therapy and Learning for Veterans and At-Risk Youth in WNC at no cost.
 Shannon has also published many books and curricula in the field of EAP/EAL, including More Than a Mirror: Horses, Humans and Therapeutic Practices.
-Shannon is a trainer for Trauma-Focused Equine Assisted Psychotherapy, is EAGALA Advanced, and is Associate Faculty for Prescott College’s Equine Assisted Learning Masters Concentration program.
-A professional in EAP/EAL since in 2001, she has more than 15,000 hours of client contact in EAP/EAL with a diverse range of diagnoses.
+Shannon is a trainer for Trauma-Focused Equine Assisted Psychotherapy, is EAGALA Advanced and has an EAGALA Military Individual designation, is Associate Faculty for Prescott College’s Equine Assisted Learning Masters Concentration program and also for Warren Wilson College.
+A professional in EAP/EAL since in 2001, she has thousands of hours of client contact in EAP/EAL with a diverse range of diagnoses.

 Richard Knapp is an EAGALA-certified practitioner, has completed the Fundamentals and Intensive training in Trauma-Focused Equine Assisted Psychotherapy through Natural Lifemanship, a Parelli Level 3 graduate, and a Parelli Instructor.
 A Northern Ohio native, Richard graduated from the USAF Academy in Colorado Springs with a BS in Space Physics.
 After graduating from Pilot Training at Reese AFB in Lubbock, TX, he served as a flight instructor, air traffic controller, and FAA liaison, completing his military career in 1993.
 He worked as a contract software designer in Dallas, TX, &. now manages Meadows Town, LLC, a business for horse rehabilitation and development, instruction, and sales of Advanced Biological Concepts feed and supplements, Flint River Ranch organic dog & cat food, and organically grown hay.
 He is also a horse professional assisting and teaching in many of the Veterans groups.